Docs/Bayesian Toolkit

 • • Interim PPoS threshold: < 20% → stop for futility

-Pattern B: Confirmatory RCT (Two-Arm Superiority)
+Pattern B: Confirmatory RCT (Two-Arm with Sequential Monitoring)

 StepCalculatorPurpose